 The sound of debt generally makes us think of high interest rates, bills, bankruptcy, or avoiding credit cards.
 However, when you have smart business know-how, the sound of debt isn’t that bad.
 Rather, the business analyst and investors offer to be such an opportunist to use debt smartly to grow the value of your business.

-This exactly where the Debt to Equity Ratio errands the limelight in business.
+This is exactly where the Debt-equity ratio errands the limelight in business.
 In this post, we will cover:

-In the case of Sole Proprietorship, D/E Ratio is calculated by dividing debts of the business by the investment of the owner.
-Otherwise, it is calculated by dividing the business debts by shareholder’s equity.
+In the case of Sole Proprietorship, the D/E Ratio is calculated by dividing the debts of the business by the investment of the owner.
+Otherwise, it is calculated by dividing the business debts by the shareholder’s equity.

 Here is the short Formula: